New Jersey Pay Transparency. Single-State Compliance.

 Section 5.
 Pay Scale Disclosure

-"Pay scales will be provided to New Jersey employees upon written request to their HRBP.
-Requests will be processed within 30 business days."
+"Pay scales provided to NJ employees on written request to HRBP.
+Processed within 30 business days."

-Liberty Park Media maintains records of pay scales used in postings, as required for compliance audits under NJ S-2310.
-Records are retained for the duration of the role plus three years.
+Records of pay scales used in postings are maintained for NJ S2310 compliance audits.
+Retention: duration of role plus three years.

 Section 8.
 Pay Discussion Policy

-"Employees may discuss their own compensation with colleagues.
-However, sharing compensation data of other employees obtained through HR system access or managerial authority is prohibited and may result in disciplinary action."
+"Employees may discuss their own compensation.
+Sharing others' compensation data obtained through HR-system access or managerial authority is prohibited and may result in disciplinary action."

 0 section(s) flagged